oyanzhi/tp/docs/DeveloperGuide.md

 **MSS**

-1. System will display a list of tasks saved.
+1. FinHub will display a list of tasks saved.
-2. User will select the index of the task that they want to assign a priority level to and the priority level.
+2. The user will select the index of the task that they want to assign a priority level to and the priority level.
-3. System will update the task with the corresponding level.
+3. FinHub will update the task with the corresponding level.
-4. System returns to landing display.
+4. FinHub returns to landing display.

     Use case ends.

 **Extensions**

 * 2a.
 The user inputs invalid index for either task or invalid priority level.
     * 2a1.
-FinHub warns and specifies which invalid input has been entered, and prompts the user to input the correct index/ priority level.
+FinHub warns and specifies which invalid input has been entered, and prompts the user to input the correct index/ priority level. <br>
-    * Step 2a1 is repeated until a correct index/ priority level has been entered.
+      Step 2a1 is repeated until a correct index/ priority level has been entered.

       Use case resumes at step 3.